-Develop a process to increase the number of full-time faculty and increase the ratio of full-time to adjunct faculty in the District.
+Develop a process to increase the number of full-time faculty and lower the ratio of adjunct to full-time faculty in the District.

 Several programs at both Colleges either have no full-time faculty or have only one full-time faculty.
 This leaves several programs without the capacity to handle administrative tasks, coordinate with other programs, conduct outreach events, and grow and develop their programs.